 Start Here: Installation of Atlas, WebAPI, CDM, webapi, and Required Prerequisites

-This page provided a link to the Ponos installation of Atlas/WebAPI/CDM and a summary of this process.
+This page provides a link to the Ponos installation of Atlas/WebAPI/CDM and a summary of this process.
 This page also details the steps to manually install all of the prerequisites for Atlas/WebAPI and then install Atlas/WebAPI.
 The manual process is fairly complicated and not recommended but is included here for reference.
 It is recommended to use the Ponos install process described at the link below.

 Ponos: An Automated Build for an OHDSI Development or Production Environment